lab-cosmo/pet-mad/README.md

 ### 1. Install LAMMPS with PET-MAD Support

-To use PET-MAD with LAMMPS, install PET-MAD from Anaconda (see above).
+To use PET-MAD with LAMMPS, you need to first install PET-MAD from `conda` (see the installation instructions above).
 Then, install **LAMMPS-METATENSOR**, which enables PET-MAD support:

 ```bash
 conda install -c metatensor -c conda-forge lammps-metatensor